A rotating selection of quotes, photos, articles, links and thoughts

 ︎ Goosenecks State Park, Utah

 A term most often used for rock or rock debris made up of many angular fragments bound together.
-Fault the seismic slip below the brittle–plastic crackle snap transition.
+Fault the seismic slip below the brittle–plastic crackle snap transition forms.
 Collapse Breccia.
 Flow Breccia.
 Glacial Breccia.
 Volcanic slip.
 Crackle Breccia.
 Party Breccia.
-Brecciation of transitional meandering chunks.
+Brecciation of transitional meandering chunk stuff.

 David Berman interviewed by Steven Hyden